The standard entry requirements for psychology are A-level BBB-BBC, IB:31-32 or equivalent alternative qualification

 If English is not your first language, please check our undergraduate English language requirements.
 If your English levels don’t meet our minimum requirements, you may be interested in applying for our Pre-sessional English Language Foundation Programmes.

 Mature Home students (over 21) may be given an offer to study at the University based on their experience, together with any formal qualifications they hold.
-We also invite mature students to attend a selection “tutorial-style” interview either at the University or via Skype.
+We also invite mature students to attend a selection “tutorial-style” interview either at the University or via Microsoft Teams or similar.
 The tutorial-style interview requires candidates to prepare by reading a research paper and then to discuss their findings with the Admissions Tutor.
-Mature International students will be offered the same opportunities as home students, together with the appropriate English Language assessment, including reading, writing, speaking and listening via Skype and email.
+Mature International students will be offered the same opportunities as home students, together with the appropriate English Language assessment, including reading, writing, speaking and listening via Microsoft Teams or similar and email.
 Such students must demonstrate proficiency at the appropriate level in all four elements of the English Language assessment and must satisfy the Admissions Tutor during the tutorial-style interview of their ability to study on the course for which the offer is being made.

 Our Admissions Team will be happy to answer any questions you may have.
 Call us on +44 (0)1280 820227 or email: email@example.com.